abuxton/presentations/cote/cote-deckset-presentation.md

 * Audit distinct resources
 * Understand it audits every time it runs.
 * Understand the different over heads for the different audit mechanisms.

 ---
+#Application Orchestration
+## Deployment workflow management as a Service

+* Requires producers and consumers.
+* Although part of teh supported product its not widely used in anger 'yet'.
+* when it is, it should be accompanied by community support.

+---
+#Community Supported solutions
+## Do not lay the same eggs!

+* Forge.puppetlabs.com
+* github.com
+* internal .gov projects.

+---
 # Puppet Open Source Solution #